Understanding and plotting probability distributions in NLP

 Definition of probability distribution

-According to the Geeks for Geeks article Statistics in natural langauge processing, a variety of statistical concepts and methods are used in NLP.
-One aspect so-called Descriptive Statistics, which include frequency counts (e.g. represented in word clouds), measures of Central Tendency (mean, median, mode), and measures of dispersion (e.g. for analysing "variability in word or sentence lengths").
-Another important statistical concept often used in NLP are the so-called Probability Distributions.
+According to the Geeks for Geeks article Fundamentals of statistics in natural langauge processing, a variety of statistical concepts and methods are used in NLP.
+One aspect are so-called descriptive statistics, which include frequency counts (e.g. represented in word clouds), measures of Central Tendency (mean, median, mode), and measures of dispersion (e.g. for analysing "variability in word or sentence lengths").
+Another important statistical concept often used in NLP are so-called probability distributions.

 Recommended lecture on Probability Models for NLP